Just How Strong is Carbon Fiber?

 |Material||Modulus of Elasticity GPa||Tensile Strength MPa||Density g/cm3||Specific Tensile Strength Pa m3/kg||Specific Tensile Modulus MPa m3/kg|

 Strength isn’t a top priority for every project.
 Often other factors like flexibility or manufacturing requirements must be considered when selecting materials for a project.
-When strength and stiffness and weight are paramount, carbon fiber is typically the best choice.
+When strength and stiffness and molecular weight are paramount, carbon fiber is typically the best choice.